sonodar/aws-ssm-env-ruby/README.md

 #### other

-If you specify an instance of a class that implements `AwsSsmEnv::NamingStrategy` in` fetch`, or an instance with a `parse_name` method, use that instance as is.
+If you specify an instance of a class that implements `AwsSsmEnv::NamingStrategy` in` fetch`, or an instance with a `parse_name` method, that instance is used as is.

 ### path: [String]

-It is required if nothing is specified for `fetch` or if `:path` is specified.
+Required if nothing is specified for `fetch` or if `:path` is specified.
-Specify the path hierarchy for acquiring parameters.
+This option specifies the path hierarchy for acquiring parameters from `Parameter Store`.
 In the example below, the parameter immediately under `/myapp/web/production` is acquired.

 ```ruby